Bat Removal Fish Hawk

 It can be frightening to discover that bats are living in your home.
 You might think of calling pest control to have them exterminated.
 Bats, however, cannot be treated like termites or ants, they are protected and cannot be simply exterminated.

-To remove bats we employ a process called exclusion.
-First, we find out how bats get in and then seal the openings.
+Exclusion is a method of removing bats.
+We first find out where the bats are getting inside and seal those openings shut.
 Once they have no way of entering, a one-way door will be installed.
 This allows them to leave but not reenter.
 This process is not for the faint of heart so It is best to contact a professional who has experience in this field.

 Bat Damage